top of page

 Do I Need Shoe Inserts or Custom Orthotics?

-They can be a game-changer for runners with foot mechanics issues like overpronation.
+They can be the answer for runners with foot mechanics issues like over pronation.

 • Custom orthotics: Recommended for stubborn, recurring shin splints or significant gait imbalances identified by a professional.